-No, the medical school has not introduced strategies to have conversations with patients about the health effects of climate change.
+Though the UAMS COM curriculum trains students to ask about environmental exposures, it does not introduce strategies to have conversations with patients about the health effects of climate change in training for patient encounters.

 17. In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?